UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mohamad_mario.sakka/index.md

 * **Breadboard:** Connecting components

-* **Push Buttons with LEDs:** Controlling the speed of the fans and displaying status of the setup, such as WIFI connection status, powered on/off, increasing/decreasing speed.
+* **Push Buttons with LEDs:** Controlling the speed of the fans and displaying status of the setup, such as WIFI connection status, powered on or off, increasing or decreasing speed.

 * **Rigid Jumper WIres:** Connecting components to breadboard.